Tarzan the Ape Man

 The inciting incident occurs at 14 minutes when Jane first glimpses Tarzan observing the expedition from a distance, introducing the mysterious wild man who will change her world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Jane fully surrenders to her feelings for Tarzan and embraces the jungle life, marking her transformation from civilized woman to willing partner—a false victory as conflicts still await., fundamentally raising what's at risk.
+The analysis reveals that this crucial beat Jane fully surrenders to her feelings for Tarzan and embraces the jungle life, marking her transformation from civilized woman to willing partner—a false victory as conflicts still await., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Jane chooses Tarzan and the jungle over civilization, rejecting her father's authority and claims to her old life—a definitive commitment to her transformation., demonstrating the transformation achieved throughout the journey.